warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 But for maximum possible flexibility when looking for data, you would typically create an index of type `text`.
 Indexes of type `text` have a simple mechanism for automatically indexing all the fields in the documents.

 <aside class="warning">While more flexible,
 `text` indexes might take longer to create and require more storage resources than `json` indexes.</aside>

+<br>Cloudant offers multiple ways to search for data and retrieve it.
+This overview explains how to create indexes and queries:</br>

+<iframe width="280" height="158" src="https://www.youtube.com/embed/aKnK8MuThjM" frameborder="0" allowfullscreen title="Introducing the New Cloudant Query"></iframe>

 ### Creating an index